ZeonlungPun/ZeonlungPun.github.io/README.md

 #### Technical Skills: Python, C++, AWS, MATLAB

 ## 🔥 Biography
 ZeonLung Pun is now an Algorithm Engineer at KingArgroot Compounds Ltd., mainly responsible for applying the latest machine learning technology in the fields of biology and agriculture.
-Pun's technical interests include Computer Vision, Operation Research, Variables Selection and so on.
+Pun's technical interests include Computer Vision, Operation Research, Variables Selection .
+I am proficient in object detection and object tracking technology, and is able to use opencv and onnxruntime framework to deploy models in **C++**.

 ## 🎓 Education
 - M.S.  | Department of Mathematics   |  Agricultural University of Central China (_June 2023_)